Blindsided: When Closet Skeletons Speak

 I believe that if Pastor Ray, even following the mass exodus, had been honest instead of showing off the pitiful wounds in a purposefully hushed silence around the truth, maybe those families- mine included- would have never endured such calloused disdain.
 Perhaps countless spiritual lives would not have been destroyed long-term.
 Maybe marriages would not have been shaken close to their breaking point!
 I believe that if Andrew Ray, and his wife Lula, had owned up to their questionable actions sooner- if at all!- there may never have been such an extensive domino effect at Antioch Baptist Church in 2017 and in the many months to come.
 Unfortunately, heaps of skeletons lay tucked away in a closet without question.
 Let us open the doors and finally give some of them a chance to speak.

 In this series I share my thoughts and opinions concerning these ministers and the events which led to my departure.
-Click here to continue reading: “Blindsided: Skeleton #1: Manipulating the Broken” or click on a title below.
-[Links will be added as new blogs are posted.]
+Click here to continue reading: “Blindsided: Skeleton #1: Manipulating the Broken” or click on the link below.

 Blindsided: Douglas Stauffer’s August 2020 Voicemail